megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

 ``BD extends AbstractNoncedBoxData<P, B, BD>`` -- Definition of type for Box Data which contains all custom data for new custom box
 ``B extends AbstractNoncedBox<P, BD, B>`` -- Definition of type for Box itself, required for description inside of new Custom Box data.

-The Custom Box itself require implementation of next functionality:
+The Custom Box itself require implementation of following functionality:

   1. Serialization definition